FredrikAppelros/coffee-adventure/chapters/05-data-structures.coffee.md

     console.log list[1]

 Hey, wait a minute!
 Did you just say method?
 Wasn't it only objects that could have methods?
 Correct, again!
 Arrays are actually a special type of objects, in fact, pretty much everything in CoffeeScript is an object.
 Numbers, strings, functions, you name it!

+There are many more interesting properties of the different data types we have encountered.
+For now, let's look at one more that exists for both strings and arrays.
+The `length` property holds the size of a string or array.

+    console.log list.length

 With these new tools at our disposal, we're able to organize data in both convenient and efficient ways.
 Now we can move on to learn how to process larger amounts of data with loops.